Josh012422/utils/README.md

 ### Compare Subcommand

-There's a subcommand of time that lets you display the time of 2 different timezones, The Compare Command.
+There's a subcommand of time that lets you display the time of two different timezones.
+The Compare Command.

 ```bash
 $ gocharm time compare